trotter-suzuki-mpi/trotter-suzuki-mpi/README.md

     -s NUMBER     Snapshots are taken at every NUMBER of iterations.
                     Zero means no snapshots.
 Default: 0.
     -n FILENAME   The initial state.
-    -N NUMBER     Number of particles of the system.
     -p FILENAME   Name of file that stores the potential operator (in coordinate representation)